 Henry Martinez: Thanks for the kind words.
 That’s another book I was very proud of, I did my best work (at that time) then, I always try to give you my best.
 As I mentioned earlier, I would be hired by Kirk Lindo the publisher of Brainstorm who was the studio artist at Personality Comics.
 That’s why it’s always good to maintain good relationships with people, you never know.
 I have never been opposed to doing any genre as long as I enjoy the work, and I had a good script to work from.
 I was looking forward to doing more wok for them, but I think they were struggling at the time and went under.
 It was a storyline that had great potential and could’ve gone on for a while.

-BH: You left the comic book filed in 1996.
+BH: You left the comic book field in 1996.
 This was around the time when the industry unfortunately imploded, so I am going to guess that was the reason for your departure.
 What types of work did you do over the next decade?

 Henry Martinez: As I mentioned I went back to adverting for security, but as a freelancer, so I had more control over my schedule and was able to tackle other things.
 I’ve been working for Heroic Publishing just to keep doing comics, I can never stop doing comics.
 I’ve also done some character design for them that never saw the light of day, and some editorial work for Muscle and Fitness magazines.
 There is also some commission here and there, you never know what people will ask for.